 Joe Raedle/Getty Images News

-In April, struggling Sears Holdings Corp. announced it was closing 68 of its Kmart stores and 10 Sears stores.
-This fall, there have been scattered reports of the company moving to shut down other stores, including a Sears location in Connecticut and seven Kmart stores in Michigan.
+In April 2016, struggling Sears Holdings Corp. announced it was closing 68 of its Kmart stores and 10 Sears stores.
+2017 hasn’t been kind to Sears either.

 5 of 8

-Office Depot, which closed 400 stores during the first half of 2016, announced plans in early August to close 300 additional locations within the next three years.
-The company, which scrapped plans to merge with bigger rival Staples early in the year, has reported seven straight quarters of declining sales.
+Office Depot, which closed 400 stores during the first half of 2016, announced plans in early August 2016 to close 300 additional locations within the next three years.
+The company scrapped plans to merge with bigger rival Staples early in the year.

 7 of 8